 What is a 501(c)(3) church, and what are some benefits and disadvantages of a church having a 501(c)(3) tax-exempt status?
 This is what you need to know.
 When starting a new church, one decision you will need to make early on is whether or not you will pursue a 501(c)(3) exempt status from the IRS.
 The American government has recognized that churches perform valuable social functions and, as a result, tax exemption is a long-held American tradition.

 According to the IRS, a church, or a body of believers, is exempt from taxation by the federal government.
 It is because of their special protected status that churches have the potential to influence their community and beyond in ways the government can’t.

 What Is 501(c)(3) Tax Exemption Status?

-According to the IRS, “Churches that meet the requirements of IRC section 501(c)(3) are automatically considered tax exempt and are not required to apply for and obtain recognition of tax-exempt status from the IRS.”
-So it isn’t required for your church to apply for 501(c)(3) in order to be tax exempt.
+According to the IRS, “Churches that meet the requirements of Internal Revenue Code section 501(c)(3) are automatically considered tax exempt and are not required to apply for and obtain recognition of tax-exempt status from the IRS.”
+So it isn’t required for your church to apply for 501(c)(3) in order to be tax-exempt.

 Keep in mind, churches may lobby for legislation or ballot initiatives, but they are prohibited from showing support for political candidates.
-If a church is shown to be in violation of this restriction, they risk losing their exempt status.
+If a church is shown to be in violation of this restriction, they risk losing its exempt status.
 What most people don’t realize is that churches and nonprofits exist under this definition whether or not they have officially received 501(c)(3) status from the IRS.

 So Why Get The Status?

 While becoming a 501(c)(3) church is not a necessity, it does have benefits.

 - The IRS recognition gives added assurance to church leaders, members, and contributors that the church is recognized as exempt and their contributions are generally tax-deductible.